panosdimitrellos/WiFi-NID/README.md

 ## Examples

-Here an example of using WiFi-NID:
+Here is an example of using WiFi-NID:

 * Analyzing a captured pcap file (LAB.pcapng) for Deauthentication attacks: